gvwilson/sdxpy/en/src/interpreter/index.md

-As with unit test functions in [%x tester %], the `do_*` functions must have exactly the same [%g signature "signature" %] so that we can all any of them with an environment and a list of arguments without knowing exactly which function we're calling.
+As with unit test functions in [%x tester %], the `do_*` functions must have exactly the same [%g signature "signature" %] so that we can call any of them with an environment and a list of arguments without knowing exactly which function we're calling.
 And as with finding tests,
 introspection is more reliable than a hand-written lookup table,